datahangar/sfunnel/README.md

 :warning: `sfunnel` is still in an early development stage.

-:no_entry: severe performance degradation when TCP connections are funneled over TCP and UDP is being investigated (GSO/TSO).
-Do not use it.
+:no_entry: severe performance degradation when funneling TCP over TCP/UDP is being investigated (GSO/TSO issues).
+Do not use it for real traffic.

 ## At a glance